Renormalization of scalar field theories in rational spacetime dimensions

-The critical dimension where the field theory is purely renormalizable is then the spacetime dimension $D_n$ which is the solution of $[g]$~$=$~$0$.
+The critical dimension where the field theory is purely renormalizable is then the spacetime dimension $D_n$ which is the solution of $[g_{\bare}]$~$=$~$0$.
 In other words

 For $n$~$=$~$3$ and $4$ we retrieve the usual integer critical dimensions of $6$ and $4$ respectively for a scalar cubic and quartic interaction.
 For the next two values of $n$ we have $D_5$~$=$~$\frac{10}{3}$ and $D_6$~$=$~$3$.
-As noted in \cite{13} $D_n$~$\to$~$2$ as $n$~$\to$~$\infty$.
+As noted in \cite{15} $D_n$ is a monotonically decreasing function with $D_n$~$\to$~$2$ in the limit as $n$~$\to$~$\infty$.
 So there are no more integer critical dimensions for $n$~$\geq$~$7$.
 For instance, $D_7$~$=$~$\frac{14}{5}$ and $D_8$~$=$~$\frac{8}{3}$.
-As the renormalization group functions for the theories with integer critical dimensions have been extensively studied, \cite{6,7,10,17,18,19,20,21,22,23,24,25,26,27,28,29}, the next step in studying scalar theories of the form (\ref{lagn}) are those with non-integer critical dimensions which is our main aim.
+As the renormalization group functions for the theories with integer critical dimensions have been extensively studied, \cite{8,9,12,21,22,23,24,25,26,27,28,29,30,31,32,33,34}, the next step in studying scalar theories of the form (\ref{lagn}) are those with non-integer critical dimensions which is our main aim.